dward2/BME547/syllabus.md

 * Define software specifications and constraints (Requests for Comments, RFC)

 ## Attendance / Participation
+Lecture attendance and participation is important as the topics and skills you will be learning build upon each other.
+Also, you will be working in small groups some of the semester.
+Various "daily assignments" will also be given as part of either class period preparation or during the class period itself.

+As stated above, it is understood that some class members may not be able to join the class periods due to timezone or technology reasons.
+In those cases, it is expected that those students will view the Zoom meeting recordings and complete the given daily assignment within 24 hours of assignment.

-Lecture attendance and participation is important because you will be working in small groups some of the semester.
-Participation in assigned in-class activities will count for 15\% of your class grade.
-It is very understandable that students will have to miss class for job interviews, personal reasons, illness, etc.  Absences will be considered **excused** if they are communicated to your instructors at least 48 hours in advance (subject to instructor discretion as an excused absence) or, for illness, through submission of a [Short Term Illness Form
+Completion of these assigned in-class activities (either during class or later) will count for 15\% of your class grade.
+It is very understandable that students will have to miss class for job interviews, personal reasons, illness, etc.  Absences or delayed daily work will be considered **excused** if they are communicated to your instructors at least 48 hours in advance (subject to instructor discretion as an excused absence) or, for illness, through submission of a [Short Term Illness Form